SIMEXP/lab-documentation/source/alliance_canada/hpc.rst

     rysnc -avP --info=progress2 --files-from=~/list_files_neuromod projects/rrg-pbellec/datasets/cneuromod_new/hcptrt $SLURM_TMPDIR/hcptrt

 Finally, remember that if you need to transfer data from two different servers (for example from ``elm`` to ``beluga``), it is better to use `globus <https://docs.alliancecan.ca/wiki/Globus>`_.
-Check the `alliance canada documentation <https://docs.alliancecan.ca/wiki/Storage_and_file_management>`_ for more details on this topic.
+Check the `Alliance Canada documentation <https://docs.alliancecan.ca/wiki/Storage_and_file_management>`_ for more details on this topic.

 SLURM notifications on slack
 ----------------------------